|Scientific Name||Brachiaria plantaginea (Link) Hitchc.|

 Agricultural sites, disturbed areas.

-B. plantaginea is a major weed of soybean in Brazil mainly grown under reduced tillage practices.
+B. plantaginea is a major weed of soybean in Brazil, mainly when grown under a reduced tillage regime.
 It is very competitive and a prolific seed producer.

 Integrated Crop Management

-Deep tillage practices and dense crop stands efficiently suppress this weed.
+Deep tillage practices and dense crop stands effectively suppress this weed species.

 Choose directly from Category